lowRISC/opentitan/util/dvsim/testplanner/README.md

 * **name: name of the planned test**

     This is a single `lower_snake_case` string that succinctly describes the intended feature being tested.
-As an example, a basic sanity test which is typically the first test written on a brand new testbench would be simply named `sanity`.
+As an example, a smoke test which is typically the first test written on a brand new testbench would be simply named `smoke`.

 * **milestone: verification milestone**